Citadel Workstation

 What if the security key is stolen?

-Does Citadel provide audit logging capabilities?
+Does 0pass provide audit logging capabilities?

 Can the 0pass App (used for enrollment) and system settings be deployed remotely?

-Can we use our own certificate authority?
+Can we use our own certificate authority, like Microsoft Active Directory Certificate Services?